YAVSRG/YAVSRG/README.md

 <h2 align="center">🤝 Contributing</h2>

-Come join [the discord](https://discord.gg/tA22tWR) -- Send me playtesting feedback, feature requests, bug reports, etc. I'm active a lot in there
+Come join [the discord](https://discord.gg/tA22tWR) -- Send me playtesting feedback, feature requests, bug reports, etc. I'm active a lot in

+Once up and running with the developer build instructions above, steps for contributing are outlined [here](https://github.com/YAVSRG/YAVSRG/tree/main/docs/contributors.md)

 Pull requests are very welcome!
-If you spot a bug, typo or other minor change and have a quick fix, feel free to submit a PR.
+If you spot a bug, typo or other minor problem and have a quick fix, feel free to submit a PR.
 If you want to work on a feature please check with me first via [Discord](https://discord.gg/tA22tWR)

 > [!Warning]